Rlopezra/rlopezra.GitHub.io/_posts/2020-12-25-Rose-Garden-Bayesian-Analysis.md

     ##       pGtCompVal ROPElow ROPEhigh pLtROPE pInROPE pGtROPE
     ## theta         NA      NA       NA      NA      NA      NA

-The probability of the testing positive given that you do **NOT** have COVID (Specificity) has a 95% probability of falling within 0.93 and 0.96 percent.
+The probability of the testing negative given that you do **NOT** have COVID (Specificity) has a 95% probability of falling within 0.93 and 0.96 percent.